Chibuzor-byte/sql_retail_sales_p1/README.md

 **Project Title**: Retail Sales Analysis
 **Level**: Beginner
-**Database**: `p1_retail_db`
+**Database**: `sql_database_p1`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+📌 Overview

+This is my first ever SQL project.
+The main goal was to practice and reinforce the SQL syntax I learned from W3Schools.

+I worked with a retail sales dataset and wrote queries to explore, summarize, and analyze the data.

 ## Objectives